worblehat/FredIRC/README.rst

 * Easy-to-use interface for IRC bots
 * Internal event-loop that dispatches high-level IRC events
 * Different kinds of tasks which can be scheduled by the user

-For a more detailed list of features see the :doc:`history`.

 Links
 -----